 The history of the Ayam Cemani is imprecise at best.

-As mentioned in the introduction this breed was only recent discovered in the west.
-Although it has been known in the East Indies for a long time.
+As mentioned in the introduction this breed was only recently discovered in the west.
+Although they have been known in the East Indies for a long time.

 The chicken can trace some of its ancestry back to the Kedu chickens of Java.